digitalcraftsman/hugo-type-theme/README.md

 ### Comments

-The opional comment system is powered by Disqus.
+The optional comment system is powered by Disqus.
 Enter your shortname to enable the comment section under your posts.

     disqusShortname = ""